usnistgov/FIPS201/_FIPS201/frontend.md

 The printed material shall not rub off during the life of the PIV Card, nor shall the printing process deposit debris on the printer rollers during printing and laminating.
-Printed material shall not interfere with the contact and contactless ICC(s) and related components, nor shall it obstruct access to machine- readable information.
+Printed material shall not interfere with the contact and contactless ICC(s) and related components, nor shall it obstruct access to machine-readable information.

 ### 4.1.2 Tamper Proofing and Resistance